Bill Rossi Music

 "Like most culturally rooted music, the Blues makes statements about the difficulty of the human condition and at the same time reaches deep to express an often childlike happiness.
 It's an example of how suffering can drive you deep into yourself to look for that innate joy to transcend your pain."

-Bill continued playing professionally until his early 30s, when he settled down into teaching and creating a family, and founded an arts nonprofit.
+Bill continued playing professionally until his early 30s, when he settled down into teaching and family, and founded an arts nonprofit.
 His only public performances during those many years were when he played with students.

-During that year he wrote Bluz for Santa Cruz, re-wrote many of his earlier original tunes, and re-arranged favorite Standards and Blues such as Somewhere Over the Rainbow, Summertime, Willow Weep for Me, You Don't Know What Love Is, All Blues, and Nardis.
+His interest in composing and playing returned after retiring from the nonprofit business.
+While he was in Latin America he wrote Bluz for Santa Cruz, re-wrote many of his earlier original tunes, and re-arranged favorite Standards and Blues such as Somewhere Over the Rainbow, Summertime, Willow Weep for Me, You Don't Know What Love Is, All Blues, and Nardis.
+He was developing a solo piano style and preparing to record when he passed away.